wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 Deployment as daemonset is defined in [cadvisor directory](../cadvisor).
 As suggested before, this is using a custom stitched cadvisor docker image, so one must provide it.
 Two aspects stand out: perf config and binary arguments.
 As for the perf config, [perf-hmem-cascadelake.json](../cadvisor/perf-hmem-cascadelake.json) is used.
 Although it contains a bit more than required, it is good for this deployment.
 On the arguments:

-- `--perf_events_config=/etc/config/perf-hmem-cascadelake.json` is an argument pointing to perf config
+- `--perf_events_config=/etc/config/perf-hmem-cascadelake.json` is an argument pointing to perf config, listing needed perf events
 - `--v=6` increases verbosity in logs.
 Especially useful when deploying for the first time, as it will for example make understanding why some perf events don't work
 - `--disable_metrics=advtcp,process,sched,hugetlb,cpu_topology,tcp,udp,percpu,accelerator,disk,diskIO,network` overwrite the default value for this parameter to include referenced memory
 - `--port=9101` port to expose the metric, has to be consistent with the rest of deployment definition